-City & State New York has honored Jennifer Havens, MD, interim chair of the Department of Child and Adolescent Psychiatry, and Amanda M. Spray, MD, director of the Steven A. Cohen Military Family Center at NYU Langone, on their 2021 “Mental Health Power 50” list.
+City & State New York has honored Jennifer Havens, MD, interim chair of the Department of Child and Adolescent Psychiatry, and Amanda M. Spray, PhD, director of the Steven A. Cohen Military Family Center at NYU Langone, on their 2021 “Mental Health Power 50” list.
 Mental health is always an important issue, but with the COVID-19 pandemic it is even more critical.

 This year’s inaugural Mental Health Power 50 list recognizes some of the most influential public officials, academics, healthcare professionals, advocates, and activists who are making a difference in the lives of people living with mental illness.